Real Estate And Mortgage Market Forecast

 What Benefits Do Homebuyers Have in a Buyer’s Market

 The buyers’ market does give you the upper hand.
 There are now fewer bidding wars which will eliminate an extra layer of competition in your homebuying process.
-This can also be a great time to purchase a house because, during a buyers’ market, home values do decrease.
+This can also be a great time to purchase a house because home values decrease during a buyer’s market.
+So, we are starting to see some significant price reductions nationwide.
+Since you know you may have the upper hand in buying a home, you can ask for more from the seller.

 What Characterizes a Seller’s Market

-It is important to work with a highly motivated real estate agent who is willing to fight for you.
+A contract will have more contingencies because sellers are more inclined to offer incentives.
+Many sellers need to leave their homes for family or financial reasons.
+Working with a highly motivated real estate agent willing to fight for you is important.
 Since a sellers’ market will offer you incentives such as seller played closing costs, you may keep more money in your pocket during the home-buying process.

 What Are Common Buyer Contingencies

-As a buyer in a buyers’ market, you may also include contingencies in your contract such as an appraisal contingency.
-Meaning if the home does not appraise for the agreed purchase price, you will get your earnest money back and be able to purchase a different home.
+As a buyer in a buyers’ market, you may also include contingencies in your contract, such as an appraisal contingency.
+If the home does not appraise for the agreed purchase price, you will get your earnest money back and be able to purchase a different home.
+The seller will be enticed to sell you the home at a lower price.

 During a sellers’ market, most home buyers are forced to purchase the home “as-is”.
 During a sellers’ market, you may require the seller to fix a major item such as a furnace, roof, visible damage, or other major appliance.